-As of 9/15/2020, the LZHAM and crunch data compression libraries are in the Public Domain.
+As of 9/15/2020, acting as the full legal owner of the LZHAM and crunch data compression libraries, I (acting as an individual) have placed these libraries into the Public Domain.
 For jurisdictions that don't recognize releasing Public Domain software, there are unlicense-style fallback clauses:

 Tuesday, September 15, 2020